 B.S.
 History, 2010 - SUNY College at Brockport, Brockport NY

-A local native, Matthew graduated from Albion High School in 2006 where he enrolled at The College at Brockport, SUNY soon after.
+A native of Albion, Matthew graduated from Albion High School in 2006 and enrolled at SUNY The College at Brockport in 2007.
 Focusing his studies in American History during the era of National Expansion and Reform (1815-1880), he has studied a broad range of local subjects including Cobblestone Masonry and Polish Immigration; completing his B.S. in History in 2010.
 In 2012, he earned his Master of Library Studies (M.L.S.) from the University at Buffalo where he studied academic librarianship and special collections management.
-He is currently pursuing a Master of Arts in American History from The College at Brockport, SUNY.
+He is currently pursuing a Master of Arts in American History with a concentration in Archival Management from SUNY The College at Brockport.

 The New York State Arts and Cultural Affairs Law does not require that local historians conduct individual, on-demand genealogical research unless they so choose.
 Due to limited time, research requests on families located outside of Orleans County cannot be responded to.
 It is understood that the Historian will retain information pertinent to families within the county as they relate to larger historical events.
 Information can be provided to researchers however, the Historian cannot conduct further research beyond what is retained within the department’s files.
 Research requests will be forwarded to the Orleans County Genealogical Society.

-Please feel free to check the list of available family files.
+Please feel free to check the list of available family files (see left menu).

 The Pioneer Record pays homage to the pioneer settlers who ventured into the wilderness that was Orleans County.
 The earliest settler arrived in 1803 and many traveled along the southern shore of Lake Ontario or along the historic Ridge Road.
 Often call the “Black North,” the region was covered with forests so dense that light could not penetrate the tree tops.
 Men, women, and children toiled in the vast wilderness, clearing the land and preparing a life and future for themselves.